ISISComputingGroup/ibex_developers_manual/design_documents/Opening-an-OPI-Outside-of-a-Synoptic.md

 </target>
 ```

 We should be able to re-use this structure directly.
-A schema for the component views will be required, which can just be a subset of what is currently in the synoptics:
+A schema for the device screens will be required, which can just be a subset of what is currently in the synoptics:

 ```xml
 <complexType name="target">